aryan008/rock-paper-scissors-m2/README.md

 Despite these known bugs, in the interest of time I will have to leave them in the site even though I would prefer to get them fixed.

+## Deployment

+### Process of deployment
+*GitHub Pages*

+The project was deployed to GitHub Pages using the following steps.

+1. Log in to GitHub and locate the [RPS GitHub Repository](https://github.com/aryan008/rock-paper-scissors-m2).
+2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
+3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
+4. Under "Source", click the dropdown called "None" and select "Master Branch".
+5. The page will automatically refresh.
+6. Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.

+*Forking the GitHub Repository*

+By forking the GitHub Repository, we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps.

+1. Log in to GitHub and locate the [RPS GitHub Repository](https://github.com/aryan008/rock-paper-scissors-m2).
+2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
+3. You should now have a copy of the original repository in your GitHub account.

+Further information surrounding forking a repository can be found [here](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo).

+### How to run this project locally
+1. Log in to GitHub and locate the [RPS GitHub Repository](https://github.com/aryan008/rock-paper-scissors-m2).
+2. Under the repository name, click "Clone or download".
+3. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
+4. Open Git Bash
+5. Change the current working directory to the location where you want the cloned directory to be made.
+6. Type git clone, and then paste the URL you copied in Step 3.
+7. Press Enter.
+Your local clone will be created.

+Further information surrounding closing a repository can be found [here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

+Click [Here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) to retrieve pictures for some of the buttons and more detailed explanations of the above process.